mayerga/mayerga/README.md

 - 🌱 I’m currently learning **Leaflet, Bootstrap, React and NodeJS**

+- 🔭 I'm currently doing and advanced diploma in Web Applications Development.

 - 👯 I’m looking to collaborate on **GIS projects**

 - 🤝 I’m looking for help with **GIS projects**